It’s About Truth

 Certain reflections revealed patterns.

-couldn’t be avoided once the words were on the page.
+Certain moments required honesty that couldn’t be avoided once the words were on the page.

-Eventually those patterns became the seven journeys.
+Eventually, those patterns became the seven journeys.

 Not because I set out to design a program.